HibiscusMC/docs/docs/hmcrewards/Setup.md

 Installing HMCRewards is simple, however you are required to install HibiscusCommons, which is freely available in our Discord Server.

-After installing HibiscusCommons and HMCRewards, you can now use one of our provided configurations for ItemsAdder or Oraxen, or you can use the default configuration files for a mostly fresh start.
+After installing HibiscusCommons and HMCRewards, you can now use one of our provided configurations for ItemsAdder or Oraxen, or you can use the default configuration files for a fresh start.

 TODO: